 Wilson Center Experts

 George Kopits is a senior scholar at the Woodrow Wilson International Center for Scholars, where his primary research interest is the Euro debt crisis.
-He is also a member of Portugal’s Public Finance Council and a member of the Commission on Strengthening the Macro-Fiscal Framework in Peru.
+He is also a member of Portugal’s Public Finance Council and visiting professor at the Central European University.
+In 2012-13, he chaired the OECD Reference Group on Independent Fiscal Institutions and participated in Peru’s Commission on Strengthening the Macro-Fiscal Framework.

 From 2009 to 2011, Kopits served as the first chair of the Fiscal Council in Hungary—elected unanimously by Parliament.
 From 2004 to 2009, he was a member of the Monetary Council, National Bank of Hungary.
 Previous positions include assistant director at the International Monetary Fund, and financial economist at the Office of the Secretary, U.S. Treasury Department.
-In addition to involvement in fiscal and monetary policymaking in Hungary and the United States, Kopits headed technical assistance missions on economic policy issues to Austria, Belgium, Brazil, Costa Rica, Ecuador, Indonesia, Madagascar, Mexico, Peru, Russia, and Ukraine.
-Also, he was invited to provide advice to the authorities of Argentina, China, Colombia, India, Israel, Korea, Nigeria, South Africa, Thailand, United Kingdom, and Venezuela.
+In addition to involvement in fiscal and monetary policymaking in Hungary and the United States, Kopits headed technical assistance teams on economic policy issues to Austria, Belgium, Brazil, Costa Rica, Ecuador, Hungary, Indonesia, Madagascar, Mexico, Peru, Russia, Turkey, and Ukraine.
+Also, he has been invited to provide advice to the authorities of Argentina, China, Colombia, India, Ireland, Israel, Korea, Nigeria, South Africa, Slovakia, Spain, Thailand, United Kingdom, and Venezuela.

 Kopits holds a Ph.D. in economics from Georgetown University and is a member of the Hungarian Academy of Sciences.